 Fourth grade science practice.
 TED教育影片.
 The Science Channel.
 SciShow.
 Learn Anything: 100 Places to Find Free Webinars and Tutorials.
 Many people want to learn things like how to fix their own sink or speak another language but just don't know how to find the information they need or realize that free educational materials are out there to help them learn.

-Lucky for them, the Internet is full of tutorials and webinars that can be a great help in learning just about anything, whether practical or academic.
-We've compiled a list here of 100 places you can go to find all kinds of free educational information to get you started.
+Find Tutorials.com: Find tutorials on hundreds of topics ranging from crafts and hobbies to education on this comprehensive tutorial collection.
 Science.
 Resources For Earth Sciences and Geography Instruction - Central Michigan University.
 ICT11-12 @NDRS Vancouver BC - Novelties.
 Science House - Where Science Means Business.
 StudyJams.
 Interactive Websites.
 Anki - friendly, intelligent flashcards.
 Learning News, Videos, Reviews and Gossip - Lifehacker.
 I totally agree, but don't think that wikipedia-surfing is a good example, because you search for stuff that you want to know (or maybe easier to understand) while when reading a scrience book f.e. you have to read all the way through the article, even if some parts are harder to understand I tend to agree as well, but I've found that as someone who strives to learn almost to the exclusion of all else in my life, when that learning is severely depressed by any of a variety of factors, I'm encouraged to drink.

 Learn which courses are available, what topics they cover and which ones lead to real college credit.
 Online Courses for Credit All of the schools listed below are well-known universities with a variety of free online course offerings.
 These classes are typically offered as part of an OpenCourseWare (OCW) project.
+Materials can be accessed at any time and the coursework is self-directed, though no academic credit is awarded for course completion.
 Branches of Science.
 Applied Math and Science Education Repository - Browse Resources.
 Browse by Topic.
 Space Time Travel – Relativity Visualized.
 5 Really Weird Things About Water.
 Water, good ol' H2O, seems like a pretty simple substance to you and me.

 But in reality, water - the foundation of life and most common of liquid - is really weird and scientists actually don't completely understand how water works.
 Here are 5 really weird things about water: 1.
 Hot Water Freezes Faster Than Cold Water Take two pails of water; fill one with hot water and the other one with cold water, and put them in the freezer.
 In 1963, a Tanzanian high-school student named Erasto B. Thankfully, Mpemba didn't back down - he convinced a physics professor to conduct an experiment which eventually confirmed his observations: in certain conditions, hot water indeed freezes before cold water*.
 Actually, Mpemba was in good company.
 But how do scientists explain this strange phenomenon?
 2. Everybody knows that when you cool water to 0 °C (32 °F) it forms ice ... except that in some cases it doesn't!
 Note: Similarly, superheated water remains liquid even when heated past its boiling point.
 3. 4.